The Fisherman and His Wife: Synopsis

 There is a poor fisherman who lives with his wife in a hovel by the sea.
-One day the fisherman catches a fish, who claims to be able to grant wishes and begs to be set free.
+One day the fisherman catches a fish who claims to be able to grant wishes and begs to be set free.
 The fisherman kindly releases it.
 When his wife hears the story, she says he ought to have had the fish grant him a wish.
-She insists that he go back and ask the flounder to grant her wish for a nice house.
+She insists that he go back and ask the flounder to grant her wish for a nicer house.

 The fisherman reluctantly returns to the shore but is uneasy when he finds that the sea seems to become turbid, as it was so clear before.
 He makes up a rhyme to summon the flounder, and it grants the wife's wish.
-The fisherman is pleased with his new wealth, but the wife is not and demands more, and demands that her husband go back and wish that he be made a king.
+The fisherman is pleased with his new wealth, but the wife is not and demands more, and demands that her husband go back and wish for a palace.
 Reluctantly, he does and gets his wish.
-But again and again, his wife sends him back to ask for more and more.
-The fisherman knows this is wrong but there is no reasoning with his wife.
+But again and again, his wife sends him back to ask for more and more; she then asks to be made King, then to be made Emperor, then to be made Pope.
+Each time, the fisherman knows this is wrong but there is no reasoning with his wife.
 He says they should not annoy the flounder, and be content with what they have been given, but his wife is not content.
 Each time, the flounder grants the wishes with the words: "just go home again, she has it already" or similar, but each time the sea grows rougher and rougher.

 Eventually, the wife wishes to command the sun, moon, and heavens, and she sends her husband to the flounder with the wish "I want to become equal to God".
-Instead of granting this, the flounder just tells the fisherman to go home, stating that "she is sitting in her old hovel again".
-And with that, the sea becomes calm once more, and the fisherman and his wife are once more living in nothing but their old, dirty hovel.
+The flounder just tells the fisherman to go home, stating that "she is sitting in her old hovel again".
+And with that, the sea becomes calm once more, and the fisherman and his wife are once more living in nothing but their old, dirty hovel from before.